 Seek Help To Comply

-Affordable Care Act implementation takes focus and work.
+Affordable Care Act implementation takes focus and work, especially as the rules can vary by state.
 It begins with something as simple as tracking employee hours.
 While many employers are tempted to ignore the new law, they can't.

 The penalties alone will harm their business.
 Plus, businesses will lose employees who see other employers providing the healthcare coverage they need.
 Thankfully, technology can meet the need that employers have to track regulations and rules.